SSWConsulting/SSW.Rules.Content/rules/do-you-use-text-formatting-to-mention-email-subjects/rule.md

 <!--endintro-->

-An easy way to elevate this and make your messages more visually appealing is by utilizing text formatting: instead of the traditional format, you can employ the "> “ command, which conveniently transforms your text into an email subject format.
+An easy way to elevate this and make your messages more visually appealing is by utilizing text formatting: instead of the traditional format, you can employ the "> {{ SUBJECT }}" command, which conveniently transforms your text into an email subject format.
 This formatting not only enhances the aesthetic appeal of your messages but also facilitates quick comprehension in the team conversation.

 ::: bad